seanorourke7/RPSLS/README.md

 The 'How to Play' page has a video embedded that explains the rules of the game.
 Underneath the video is a link "back to the game" which redirects the user to the game.
 The header links back to the homepage.

+If for any reason the video doesn't load or isn't used there is a 'text instructions' button underneath the video that opens a new page with text instructions on how the game works.

 The Game page is laid out in an intuitive way with five buttons representing the users choice and animated text inviting the user to 'Choose a Weapon'.

 Once the user interacts with the game and 'Chooses a Weapon' the cpu will automatically generate a counter weapon.
 Both weapons are displayed side by side above the buttons.
 An alert will let the user know if they have won, lost or drawn.
 This alert also explains the reason ie:"Rock crushes Scissors".